MayankBansal12/ai-writing-agent/README.md

 - Generates a comprehensive plan for the document
 - Determines tone, writing style, and preferences
-- Lists any assets that will be generated
 - Provides a structured outline for the document
 - Extracts intent, requirements, and constraints from user prompts
 - Optionally suggests search queries for research